Every valuation, re-derivable

 Asian-style average-strike put — more conservative than Chaffe.

-Geometric Asian Put
+Geometric Average-Rate Put (Asian)

 Geometric-averaging adjustment capturing path dependence in the expected exit.